stvorl/basyn/README.txt

    -u  --user=      - Remote user for SSH connection.
 If omitted, current local user is presumed.
    -a  --action=    - One of the actions:
                       PUSH - use local device as source, remote - as destination;
-                      POP  - use remote device as source, local - as destination.
+                      PULL  - use remote device as source, local - as destination.
                       If omitted, no data will be transferred.
-Only device existence will be performed.
+Only device existence check will be performed.
  * -m  --mode=      - One of synchronization modes (mandatory if any --action selected):
                       SYNC - copy only changed blocks, detected by parallel hash computation and comparison;
                       COPY - copy whole data (usable for first time).